wolfgangheinz/Markdown/readme.md

 Offline Markdown Studio
 =======================

 A self-contained, browser-based Markdown editor designed for restricted environments.
-It bundles editing, live preview, autosave, export, and file handling into a single HTML file that runs entirely offline—no build step or backend required.
+It bundles editing, live preview, autosave, export, and file handling into a small set of local HTML, CSS, JavaScript, and vendored assets that run entirely offline—no build step or backend required.
 The goal is to let you edit Markdown locally without pasting sensitive text into third-party web apps.

 Features
 --------
 - Compact grouped formatting toolbar, File menu, and Split / Visual / Markdown / Preview modes.
 - Local-vault workspace with persistent tabs, Quick Switcher (`Ctrl/⌘+O`), Command Palette (`Ctrl/⌘+P`), vault search (`Ctrl/⌘+Shift+F`), and Outline / Backlinks / local graph panels.
-- GitHub-flavoured Markdown rendering (headings, lists, tables, task lists, code blocks, etc.).
+- GitHub-flavoured Markdown rendering (headings, lists, tables, task lists, code blocks, etc.), Mermaid diagrams, and syntax highlighting in both the source editor and rendered code blocks.
-- Toolbar and keyboard shortcuts for common formatting, including highlight and fenced code insertion.
+- Toolbar and keyboard shortcuts for common formatting, including highlight, images, tables, task lists, and fenced code insertion.
 - Outside a folder, drafts always autosave to `localStorage` and **Save** downloads a copy.
 Opened writable folders add an **Autosave to disk** toggle; when disabled, changes stay local until Save and unsaved files are protected on tab/browser close.
 - Create a Markdown file in the selected Explorer folder with the **+** button when folder write permission is available.
-- Syntax-highlighted code blocks powered by Highlight.js.
+- Open Markdown, plain-text, or HTML files (HTML is converted to Markdown), or drag and drop a file into the workspace.
+Rich-text paste is converted to Markdown where possible.
 - Copy rendered HTML, export standalone HTML, or print to PDF.
 - Light/dark themes and toast notifications for key actions.
 - Autosave status with a final save on browser background/close, plus confirmation before permanently deleting a draft.